turingschool/mod-0-curriculum/before-mod-0.md

 ## Remote Workspace

-Read this guide on [how to prepare your supplies and workspace]({{ sitebaseurl }}/remote-workspace) and take any steps to you need to, to be ready for remote learning.
+Read this guide on [how to prepare your supplies and workspace]({{ sitebaseurl }}/remote-workspace).
+Take any actions steps necessary to prepare yourself for remote learning.

 ## Notetaking